-Math Director Danielle Doyle shares how Teach to One: Math has improved relationships and collaboration amongst teachers and students.
+Math Director Danielle Doyle shares how Teach to One: Math has improved teacher collaboration and relationships with students.

 In an Elizabeth, NJ middle school, a lively discussion is happening.
 Voices are flying over the desks with enthusiasm about a math lesson.
 This is exactly what we want to see happening among students in a Teach to One: Math classroom, but in this particular room the discussion is happening over teachers’ desks.